Pecan Street CTO Scott Hinson presented our analysis of how energy use has shifted among residents that participate in our electricity research.

 Pecan Street has been monitoring electricity use and generation from hundreds of homes in our research network for nearly a decade.
 Many of these homes have rooftop solar and electric vehicles, and we’ve been measuring each home’s total energy use as well as use from individual circuits, like heating/cooling, EV charging, refrigerator, etc. With all of the data at our fingertips, we decided to take a look at how our participants’ energy profile has changed since COVID-19 sent everyone home.

-Our analysis of March 2020 data was covered by Greentech Media, and on Friday, we’ll be unveiling the analysis of April 2020 data.
+Our analysis of March 2020 data was covered by Greentech Media.
+This webinar includes data from April 2020.

 About the Speaker: